-content > 0 component material number/name > 0 ATOM content content < 0 component material number/name > 0 ATOM content content < 0 component material number/name < 0 VOLUME content

-Names can be preceded by a minus sign!
+content > 0 component material number/name > 0 ATOM content content < 0 component material number/name > 0 ATOM content content < 0 component material number/name < 0 VOLUME content Names can be preceded by a minus sign!

-Material assignment t • ASSIGNMA It or compound) materi ial is assigned to each geometry regi on MAT ERIAL from REGION to REGION step magnetic field MATERIAL for decay run +1 ASSIGNMA +2+3 GOLD TARGS1 +4 + TARGS3 1.0 +7+ ASSIGNMA Mat: WATER V Mat(Decay): BLCKHOLE V Reg: WATERCNT Step: to Reg: V Field: V
+Material assignmen t • ASSIGNMA ial is assigned to each g geometry region MAT ERIAL from REGION to REGION step magnetic MATERIAL for field decay run +1 ASSIGNMA +3 GOLD TARGS1 +4+5 TARGS3 1.0 +6+7+.
+0.0 BLCKHOLE ASSIGNMA Mat: WATER V Mat(Decay): BLCKHOLE V Reg: WATERCNT ▼ Step: to Reg: ▼ Field: ▼

-In the new version of FLUKA:
+In the latest versions of FLUKA:

-- WHAT(5) activates a magnetic field for the prompt and radioactive decay product transport (electric field not yet available) - WHAT(6) permits to assign a different material for the radioactive decay product transport.
-Only VACUUM and BLCKHOLE are allowed
+- WHAT(5) activates a magnetic field for the prompt and/or radioactive decay product transport (electric field not yet available) - WHAT(6) permits to assign a different material for the radioactive decay product transport.
+Only VACUUM and BLCKHOLE are allowed for the moment.